-Study finds mothers with postpartum depression want online professional treatmentApril 4th, 2013 in Psychology & Psychiatry /
+Study finds mothers with postpartum depression want online professional treatmentApril 4, 2013 in Medicine & Health / Psychology & Psychiatry

 Mothers suffering from postpartum depression after a high-risk pregnancy would turn to online interventions if available anonymously and from professional healthcare providers, according to researchers from Case Western Reserve University's Frances Payne Bolton School of Nursing and College of Arts and Sciences.

 Postpartum depression, a moderate to severe depression that can occur after a woman has given birth, affects about 7 to 15 percent of new mothers.
 The effects can be felt soon after delivery to as long as a year later.